-Sexual Assault and Harassment Prevention and Response in the U.S. Antarctic Program
+Sexual Assault and Harassment Prevention and Response Program

-• Establish NSF policies and training programs to prevent sexual assault and sexual harassment.
+• Establishing NSF policies and training programs to support prevention efforts and provide a survivor-centered and trauma-informed response to sexual assault and sexual harassment.

-• Cultivate an organizational climate of mutual trust and respect that encourages survivors to report incidents without fear of retaliation.
+• Cultivating an organizational climate of mutual trust, safety and respect that encourages survivors to report incidents without fear of retaliation.

-• Establish continuous monitoring and evaluation mechanisms that track the effectiveness of NSF policies and programs.
+• Continuous monitoring and evaluation to track the effectiveness of NSF SAHPR-related policies and procedures.

 Resources for USAP participants